Leaker Hamish Walker attempted to prevent National leader Todd Muller from outing him citing privacy

 The National Party leadership did not know former party president Michelle Boag was Walker's source until late Tuesday afternoon - hours before she outed herself in a press release.

-Walker leaked the details of the patients to media on Thursday night as he believed by naming them, he would back up a claim the active cases were from "India, Pakistan and Korea" as he'd said in an earlier statement that was slammed as racist.
+Walker leaked the details of the patients to media as he believed by naming them, he would back up a claim the active cases were from "India, Pakistan and Korea" as he'd said in an earlier statement that was slammed as racist.

 In his confession, Walker claimed he did it to "expose the Government's shortcomings so they could be rectified".